 - 1. Syllabus including common Student Learning Outcomes (SLOs) - 2.
 An attendance policy - 3.
-Regular use of active learning pedagogy - 4.
-Participation in common reading program (KSBN) - 5.
-Attendance at least one program-wide event, one course-specific event, and one other event
+Adherence to an active learning pedagogy - 4.
+Participation in Common Reading program (KSBN) - 5.
+Attendance at least one program-wide events, one course-specific event, and one other event